top of page

 What do you call false accusations in nursing?

-In legal terms, false accusations against nurses constitute defamation—statements that damage your professional reputation without justification.
+In legal terms, false accusations against nurses constitute may defamation, statements that damage your professional reputation without justification.
 When these accusations appear in writing or online posts, they're called libel.
 Spoken false statements are slander.
-The rise of social media has significantly increased defamation cases in healthcare.
+The rise of social media has significantly increased the number of defamation cases in healthcare.
 Furthermore, the nursing profession faces unique challenges with defamation because HIPAA regulations often prevent nurses from publicly defending themselves against false claims.

 Emotional and professional consequences